karnik08/hpml_project/README.md

 ### Acknowledgements

-* This code is a heavily modified version based on both [3DGAN-Pytorch](https://github.com/rimchang/3DGAN-Pytorch) and [tf-3dgan](https://github.com/meetshah1995/tf-3dgan) and thanks for them.
-Here I try to build a simpler but more complete pipeline, and explore more results with different settings as well.
+*This code is a highly modified version of [3DGAN-Pytorch](https://github.com/rimchang/3DGAN-Pytorch) and [tf-3dgan](https://github.com/meetshah1995/tf-3dgan), for which I am grateful.
+Here, I aim to design a simpler but more thorough pipeline while also experimenting with different parameters.